-AS/SAS is a very prominent heart defect found in boxers.
+There have been cases of heart defects found in boxers.
 It’s caused by a narrowed aorta that forces the heart to work overtime to pump blood.
-AS/SAS is an inherited condition that vets can detect if caught soon enough.
-AS/SAS can lead to fatigue, fainting, and sudden death.
+It is an inherited condition that vets can detect if caught soon enough.

-GDV happens when air or gas suddenly inflates or expands a boxer’s stomach.
+This happens when air or gas suddenly inflates or expands a boxer’s stomach.
 This air or gas twists their stomach, keeping them from burping or naturally getting rid of the gas.
-GDV also slows the movement of blood back to the heart and causes blood pressure to plummet.
-This can result in shock and death.
-Signs of GDV include lethargy, bloating, depression, excessive drooling, and dry heaving without throwing anything up.

-Deafness tends to be a genetic ailment in boxers.
-Almost one in five boxers are deaf.
-White boxers are more likely to be deaf than other colors.
+White boxers are more likely to have hearing issues than other colors.
 For more information on that, see the coat color section below.

-Demodectic mange is a skin infection caused by Demodex mites.
-It’s more common for puppy boxers to have issues with demodectic mange than adult dogs.
+These skin issues are usually caused by mites.
+It’s more common for puppy boxers to have issues with skin issues mange than adult dogs.
 These mites live in the skin of dogs and transfer instantly from mother to puppy during birth.

 For additional information on how to screen for these ailments and how to treat them, boxer owners should read the Official Breed Club Health Statement.

 Boxers must have a high-quality, protein-rich, and nutrient-dense diet.
 L-carnitine and calcium are among the essential nutrients your boxer’s food should have.